 Designing therapeutic strategies to individualize therapy

 Dr. Wang's lab is committed to identifying and developing new remedies for conditions such as breast cancer, prostate cancer and mental illness.
-Through understanding pharmacogenomics, especially of anti-neoplastic agents and their influence on individual patient responses, it is possible to develop personalized, and therefore, more-effective treatments.
+By understanding pharmacogenomics, especially antineoplastic agents and their influence on individual patient responses, it is possible to develop personalized, and therefore more-effective, treatments.

 Overview

-Pharmacogenomics (PGx) is the study of the role of inheritance in variation in drug response, either efficacy or toxicity.
+Pharmacogenomics is the study of the role of inheritance in variation in drug response, either efficacy or toxicity.
 Research in the Pharmacogenomics and Drug Targets Laboratory focuses on the pharmacogenomics of antineoplastic agents.
-Most anti-neoplastic drugs have narrow therapeutic indices.
-Therefore, treatment with these drugs can result in significant, sometimes, life-threatening drug-induced toxicity.
+Most antineoplastic drugs have narrow therapeutic indices.
+Therefore, treatment with these drugs can result in significant and sometimes life-threatening drug-induced toxicity.

-At the same time, the therapeutic response to those agents is variable.
-For example, aromatase inhibitors (AIs) that are used in the treatment of hormonal receptor positive breast cancer (the most common subtype of breast cancer) can result in severe toxicity causing patients to discontinue the lifesaving treatment.
-Additionally, 20% of patients experience cancer recurrence despite being on the drugs for many years.
+At the same time, the therapeutic response to those agents varies.
+For example, aromatase inhibitors used to treat hormonal receptor-positive breast cancer — the most common subtype of breast cancer — can result in severe toxicity.
+This can cause patients to discontinue the lifesaving treatment.
+Also, some patients experience cancer recurrence despite being on the drugs for many years.

-Pharmacogenomics is a rapidly growing field, and it has already had real impact on the practice of medicine.
-Our lab is involved in every aspect of pharmacogenomics research from discovery and translation to implementation of PGx in clinic.
+Pharmacogenomics is a rapidly growing field, and it has already had a real impact on the practice of medicine.
+Our lab is involved in every aspect of pharmacogenomics research from discovery and translation to the clinical implementation of pharmacogenomics.